greenfork/greensky/posts/2020-04-25-how-to-write-a-blog-part-1.md

 ---
+title: How to write a blog, part 1
 tags: programming
 ---
 And by writing a blog I don't mean writing the text.
 I mean, how to make it